Implicative algebras: a new foundation for realizability and forcing: Separation

 In particular, we observe a trivialization of the parallel `or': $\Por^{\A}=\top$, so that by Prop.~\ref{p:PorForkEquivK}, we get $\Fork^{\A}\in\SK(\A)$.
 Therefore, by Prop.~\ref{p:CharacFilter}, it is clear that: \begin{proposition} If an implicative structure $\A=(\A,{\to},{\cle})$ is compatible with joins, then all its classical separators are filters. \end{proposition}

-Of course, this situation is highly undesirable in classical realizability (see Remark~\ref{r:RealizCollapse} above), and this explains why classical realizability is not and cannot be compatible with joins in general (but in the degenerated case of forcing).
+Of course, this situation is highly undesirable in classical realizability (see Remark~\ref{r:RealizCollapse} above), and this explains why classical realizability is not and cannot be compatible with joins in general (except in the degenerate case of forcing).

 \begin{remark}[The model of threads] In~\cite{Kri12}, Krivine constructs a model of $\text{ZF}+\text{DC}$ from a particular abstract Krivine structure (see Section~\ref{sss:CaseRealizK}), called the \emph{model of threads}.
 This particular AKS is defined in such a way that it is consistent, while providing a proof-like term $\theta\in\mathrm{PL}$ that realizes the \emph{negation} of the parallel `or':